 Revlimid is sometimes also used for MDS patients who do NOT have the del 5q abnormality – and has been shown to be effective in a small number of patients.
 Ask your haematologist if this may be an option for you.

 - NEWS ARTICLE – Azacitidine patient story:

 Rodney Taylor was interviewed in the Daily Mail in March 2010 about his MDS treatment with azacitidine – please read if you are seeking more information on this drug.

 Daily Mail article March 2010 – Rodney Taylor

 And its 2013 update Rodney Taylor article – Daily Mail – 2013update

 - CLINICAL PAPER – If you are receiving the treatment azacitidine/Vidaza – and possibly experience a rash at the injection site, evening primrose oil can help.
 Please read the following information and always check with your nurse or physician first: Evening Primrose Oil

 - BOOKLET – Why you need transfusions and how they help.
 Also includes information about iron overload and iron chelation which can become relevant if you are receiving transfusions on a long-term basis: Iron Overload Book

-- SLIDES - Presentation: Understanding myelodysplasia and Introduction to Blood Transfusion
+- Understanding myelodysplasia and Introduction to Blood Transfusion (PDF)

 - February 2012 – New resource for patient information on blood transfusion.
 The following NHS link includes information about all aspects of blood transfusion: Link provided by the Chief Medical Officer’s National Blood Transfusion Committee ‘Patient Involvement Working Group’ here Please be aware the information is not specifically targeted at MDS – but all conditions needing blood transfusions.